abelardopardo/ontask_b/docs_src/Install/index.rst

   Default: ``False``

 ``REDIS_URL``
   List of URLs to access the cache service for OnTask.
-If there are several of these services, they can be specified as a comma-separated list such as ``'rediscache://master:6379,slave1:6379,slave2:6379/1'`` (see `Django Environ <https://github.com/joke2k/django-environ>`_
+If there are several of these services, they can be specified as a comma-separated list such as ``'rediscache://master:6379,slave1:6379,slave2:6379/1'`` (see `Django Environ <https://github.com/joke2k/django-environ>`_)

   Default: ``rediscache:://localhost:6379??client_class=django_redis.client.DefaultClient&timeout=1000&key_prefix=ontask``

 ``SHOW_HOME_FOOTER_IMAGE``
   Boolean to control the appearance of a footer image in the home page.
-If true, the file ``project_consortium.gif`` is shown from the media folder.
+If true, the file ``footer_image.gif`` is shown from the media folder.

   Default: ``False``